 You can see the Cube is rotating around the Y-axis.

-Now you learnt how to make an animation by setting keyframes.
-Here I introduce a bit more about the graphical views of the animation window.
+Now you learned how to make an animation by setting keyframes.
+I want to introduce more about the graphical views of the animation window.

 There are two buttons, ‘Dopesheet’ and ‘Curves’, at the bottom of the animation window.

-‘Dopesheet’ has been selected by default, so we did set the keyframes on the Dopesheet view so far.
+‘Dopesheet’ has been selected by default, we have so far set the keyframes on the Dopesheet view.

 Let’s select ‘Curves’.